kevindano/kevindano.github.io/_pages/about.md

 ---

 <br />
 Welcome!
 I am a PhD candidate in Economics at the University of California Berkeley.

 My research interests are primarily in econometrics, with a focus on panel data and networks.
 I have also worked on topics in political economy.
+Here is my [CV](files/CV_Kevin_DANO.pdf).

 Contact: kdano@berkeley.edu